KirillDemochkin/kirilldemochkin.github.io/_posts/2021-7-8-GIRAFFE.md

 ***

 ##### 👋 Thanks for reading!
-*If you found this paper digest useful, subscribe and share the post with your friends and colleagues to support Casual GAN Papers!
+*If you found this paper digest useful, subscribe and share the post with your friends and colleagues to support Casual GAN Papers!*

-Join [the Casual GAN Papers telegram channel](https://t.me/joinchat/KeutnzlvetRkZGZi) to stay up to date with new AI Papers!*
+*Join [the Casual GAN Papers telegram channel](https://t.me/joinchat/KeutnzlvetRkZGZi) to stay up to date with new AI Papers!*

+*Support [CGP on Patreon](https://www.patreon.com/casual_gan) for exclusive perks!*

 ***